ECSA welcomes Council’s position on ETS ‘polluter pays’ principle but warns more is needed to earmark revenues

 Following the adoption of the Council’s position, negotiations between the Parliament and the Council will start shortly in view of finding an agreement on the final text.

-You can find further information in our policy paper here and in its summary here.
+You can find further information in our position paper here.
 Our Framework conditions for an MBM for shipping can be found here.

 For press and media inquiries, please contact ECSA Director Shipping Policy, Luisa Puccio, Luisa.Puccio@ecsa.eu